 - You can always tell which phase we’re currently in by checking the “Submission Status” box on the top of the sidebar.
 If there is no ETA listed for when submissions will reopen, that means that it has not yet been decided.
 Please do not harass me about when submissions will reopen; they will reopen when I am ready and not a minute sooner.

 - As for selecting which pastas to use: First, I go through the submissions and look for anything that triggers my auto-reject instincts: terrible spelling/grammar (when it’s not for effect), lack of any punctuation or paragraphs, repetitions (from rehashes of old legends to stories that are straight up plagiarized from stuff already on the site), sloppy writing in general (“Yo I yelled to Donna im coming to save u”), and so forth.
 Sadly, after doing that, the pool of potential pastas shrinks greatly.
+If you want a more extensive look into common reasons for rejection, please look at the various tags on Crappypasta.

 - Beyond unreadable and plagiarized submissions, we also tend to reject anything that isn’t actually creepy.
 I know that lots of people have differing levels of what exactly it takes to scare them, but it’s very rare to find someone who actually finds shock value for the sake of shock value anything more than the transparent refuge of a lazy writer.
 If your story’s only “creepy” factor comes from INTESTINES EVERYWHERE or AND THEN A SKELETON POPPED OUT OF THIS TERRIBLE STORY, expect to be passed over in favor of writers who put in a bit more effort.